ez-org/ezno.de/docs/secure-transports.md

 The *unauthenticated* Electrum SSL server will be available on port `50002`.
 It should *not* be exposed directly to the Internet and is meant to be used behind an authentication layer like SSH or Tor.

 When `AUTH_TOKEN` is set, NGINX will be configured to authenticate the password before forwarding traffic to the backend web services.
-This helps protect against zero-day exploits.
+This helps protect them against exploitation of security vulnerabilities.

 #### Options